PeterBParker/OneYearNightmare/README.md

         - **DONE**Page Image
         - **DONE**Page Description
         - **DONE** Make Page Desc a bigger text entry field
+        - **DONE** Chapter Select
+          - Add Chapter to the Select?
-        - Page insert/append
+        - Season Select
-    - Expand interface UI to include an action selection
+    - **DONE** Expand interface UI to include an action selection
     - Implement Update Page Data
     - Implement Remove Page

-  - Make the styling for the user profile on mobile not suck
+  - **DONE** Make the styling for the user profile on mobile not suck
-  - move the exit button of the mobile menu on top of the php banner
+  - **DONE** move the exit button of the mobile menu on top of the php banner

 - 6. Add tests